JasmineOsti/LibraryManagementSystem/README.md

 # StoreManagementSystem
-Hello, this is store management system.
+Hello, this is store management system!